taylorwood/taylorwood.github.io/_posts/2018-05-10-clojure-logic.md

 (logical-flatten '(((((1) 2)) 3) (4) 5 6 ((() 7)) 8 9))
 => (1 2 3 4 5 6 7 8 9)
 ```
+I have a feeling `flatteno` can be simplified but I haven't finished _The Reasoned Schemer_ yet.